TeaElming/DeprivationEducationData/README.md

 ## Additional Features

-* Optimized Data Loading: Data is fetched on demand, reducing unnecessary database queries.
+* Optimised Data Loading: Data is fetched on demand, reducing unnecessary database queries.
 Pagination is used to handle large datasets efficiently, ensuring only the necessary data is loaded into the DOM.
 * Backend Data Processing: Most data manipulation is handled on the backend, improving performance and scalability.
 * Potential Enhancements: The performance could be further improved by integrating ElasticSearch and indexing for faster data retrieval.

 ## Future Improvements

-While the current system is efficient in handling large datasets and providing interactive visualization, additional features such as ElasticSearch integration could significantly improve search speed and responsiveness, especially when handling large datasets.
+While the current system is efficient in handling large datasets and providing interactive visualisation, additional features such as ElasticSearch integration could significantly improve search speed and responsiveness, especially when handling large datasets.

-The core focus of data manipulation remains on the backend using MySQL and Sequelize, ensuring a smooth and responsive experience on the frontend with d3.js visualizations and Leaflet-powered mapping.
+The core focus of data manipulation remains on the backend using MySQL and Sequelize, ensuring a smooth and responsive experience on the frontend with d3.js visualisations and Leaflet-powered mapping.